jimmejardine/qiqqa-open-source/docs-src/Notes/Technology/Odds 'n' Ends/Network Troubles, NAS and SQLite.md

 Old SMB had a nasty network bug around file locking.
 NFS, much older still, also had a “known issue” re network file locking.
-Bottom linee: it doesn’t work.
+Bottom line: it doesn’t work.

 Empirical data / personal experience: nobody has fixed that issue.
 That is discounting _specific network **monocultures**_ where the software involved is kept up to date and, *more importantly*, kept in sync with all the other network nodes.